Compositional theories for host-core languages: A ``kernel'' host-core calculus

+Similarly to \cite{qwire17a,RS20}, we have a host-type of the form $\Ctype{\ptype}{A}{B}$ (where $A$ and $B$ are core-types).
 The proof-theoretical meaning of a type $\Ctype{\ptype}{A}{B}$ is that it represents the type of proofs from $A$ to $B$ in the host language.
-Given a core term, we can red it as a proof and in this way we can speak about $\core$-proofs at the host level.
+Given a core term, we can read it as a proof and in this way we can speak about $\core$-proofs at the host level.

+The type constructor rules are presented in Figure~\ref{fig:typeconstr}.
+Notice that in $(t2c)$ we obtain a $\host$-type starting from two $\core$-types.

-We require the type constructor $\Ctype{\ptype}{-}{-}$ to preserve the equality of types, i.e. we has to add the rule
+We require that all the type constructors preserve the equality of types as usual.
+For example, we require $\Ctype{\ptype}{-}{-}$ to preserve the equality of types, i.e. we have to add the rule

 to the system.